 Lack of Hot Water

 A lack of hot water is the biggest and most obvious sign your water heater is close to failing.
-Whether the water temperature doesn’t stay hot for as long, reaches a lesser maximum temperature, or less overall hot water is available, having less hot water could be a sign of sediment build-up in the tank.
+Whether the water temperature doesn’t stay hot for as long, reaches a lesser maximum temperature, or has less overall hot water available, having less hot water could be a sign of sediment build-up in the tank.
 Naturally, the more sediment build-up in the tank, the less space available for hot water.

 Water is Tinted or Strangely Colored